 Anal skin tags

-Anal skin tags, or rectal skin tags, are common and usually harmless growths that hang off the skin around the outside of the anus.
+Anal skin tags, also called rectal skin tags, are growths that hang off the skin around the outside of the anus - and are usually harmless.

 Anal skin tags may also be called hypertrophied papillae or fibro epithelial polyps.

 They are not contagious, but may be due to inflammation, a lesion, anal injury or skin left behind after treatment for a haemorrhoid.

 Although anal skin tags are not a risk to health, they may cause problems in maintaining cleanliness after using the toilet.
 Skin tags may also trap moisture and cause irritation.
 They may also become irritated through contact (rubbing) with clothing or the movement associated with sitting.